414owen/owen.cafe/content/posts/the-same-speed-as-c.md

 So, as the only tangible difference is before the hotpath, I'm guessing we're seeing a difference in alignment affect our performance.

-Sure enough, if we add five innocent noops before out tight loop, we're back to gcc's performance.
+Sure enough, if we add five innocent noops before our tight loop, we're back to gcc's performance.

 Let's do one better, and graph added padding vs runtime.